Ctrader01/-Stonycoin/README.md

 # 🐾 $Stony Montana

-Welcome to $Stony Montana, the meme coin that merges cryptocurrency excitement with cannabis legalization advocacy, led by Blaze the Ferret.
+Welcome to $Stony Montana, the meme coin that merges cryptocurrency excitement with cannabis legalization advocacy.

 ## 🌿 Introduction